mark-torres/python-stuff/automate/notes.md

 Pillow also provides the `Image.new()` function, which returns an Image object—much like `Image.open()`, except the image will be blank.
 The arguments to `Image.new()` are as follows:

 * The string 'RGBA', which sets the color mode to RGBA.
-* The size, as a two-integer tuple of the new image’s width and height.
+* The size, as a two-integer tuple of the new image's width and height.
 * The background color that the image should start with, as a four-integer tuple of an RGBA value.
 You can use the return value of the `ImageColor.getcolor()` function for this argument.
 Alternatively, `Image.new()` also supports just passing the string of the standard color name.

 Example: